 Students living within the district may register at the school district office.
-Upon enrollment, parents/guardians shall fill out a Pupil Registration Form and Emergency Card.
-Absent a court order, students may only be released to the mother, father, legal guardian or person(s) listed on the Pupil Registration form and/or Emergency Card.
+Students living outside the district must apply to their district of residence for an inter-district release prior to applying for Kit Carson School.
+This release is only for one year and must be renewed annually.
+Upon enrollment, parents/guardians should fill out a Pupil Registration Form and Emergency Card.
+Absent a court order, students may only be released to the mother, father, legal guardian or person(s) listed on the Pupil Registration Form and/or Emergency Card.